martin-svensson/Kaggle_RSNA_BreastCancer/README.md

 - Use transfer learning: efficientnet etc.
 - See preprocessing notebook for how to do ROI extraction using imager
 - When competitions are very computationally intensive (large amount of data on which we perform a lot of computations), R can be a real limitation (even though reticutlate works really well)
+- EDA library DataExplorer was very useful - highly recommend
+- "Installing" libraries and packages in submission notebook when the competition does not allow internet: Install packages in a seperate notebook (with internet) and export enviornment (see Notebook "RSNA-Libs")